 The waves can kill and injure people and cause great property damage where they come ashore.
 The first wave is often not the largest and may be spaced many miles and minutes apart.
 They may also continue to arrive for several hours.

-During distant source tsunami events, local Civil Defense officials will advise citizens to evacuate by sounding the Civil Defense sirens, making an announcement over the Emergency Alert System (EAS) or over NOAA Weather Radio or local radio broadcasts.
+A strong off-shore earthquake may generate a tsunami.
+Therefore, if you feel the ground shake, evacuate inland or to high ground immediately and return only after officials say it is safe to do so.
+During distant source tsunami events, local emergency management officials will advise citizens to evacuate by sounding the outdoor warning sirens, making an announcement over the Emergency Alert System (EAS) or over NOAA Weather Radio or local radio broadcasts.
 Compliance is voluntary, but orders are given only in the most serious of circumstances.